 The transportation sector accounts for the largest share of U.S. petroleum consumption.

-What are the petroleum products people consume most?
+What petroleum products do people consume most?

-Distillate fuel oil is the second most-consumed petroleum product in the United States.
+Distillate fuel oil is the second-most-consumed petroleum product in the United States.
 Distillate fuel oil includes diesel fuel and heating oil.
-Diesel fuel is used in the diesel engines of heavy construction equipment, trucks, buses, tractors, boats, trains, some automobiles, and electricity generators.
-Heating oil, also called fuel oil, is used in boilers and furnaces for heating homes and buildings, for industrial heating, and for producing electricity in power plants.
-Total distillate fuel oil consumption in 2017 averaged about 3.93 million b/d, which was equal to 20% of total U.S. petroleum consumption.
+Diesel fuel is used in diesel engines, which are often in heavy construction equipment, trucks, buses, tractors, boats, trains, some automobiles, and electricity generators.
+Heating oil, also called fuel oil, is used for heating homes and buildings in boilers and furnaces, for industrial heating, and for producing electricity in power plants.
+In 2022, total distillate fuel oil consumption averaged about 3.96 million b/d (166 million gallons per day), which was 20% of total U.S. petroleum consumption.

 |Product||Annual consumption (million barrels per day)|

-|Finished motor gasoline1||9.327|
+|Finished motor gasoline||8.777|

-|Distillate fuel oil (diesel fuel and heating oil)1||3.932|
+|Distillate fuel oil (diesel fuel and heating oil)||3.962|

-|Hydrocarbon gas liquids (HGL)||2.643|
+|Hydrocarbon gas liquids (HGLs)||3.588|

-|Kerosene-type jet fuel||1.682|
+|Kerosene-type jet fuel||1.558|

-|Asphalt and road oil||0.351|
+|Asphalt and road oil||0.373|

-|Residual fuel oil||0.342|
+|Residual fuel oil||0.343|

-|Miscellaneous products and other liquids2||0.130|
+|Miscellaneous other products||0.087|

-|Total petroleum products||19.958|
+|Total petroleum products||20.279|

 How much petroleum does the world consume?

-Total world consumption of petroleum in 2015 was about 93 million b/d.
+In 2021, total world petroleum consumption was about 97.26 million b/d.

-- United States20.5%
+- United States20.4%